PantelisAndrianakis/Breezy/documentation/types/arrays.md

 print(table[5]);   // Throws: "array index 5 out of bounds for length 3".
 ```

-This turns what would be undefined behaviour in C into a clean, catchable error.
+This turns what would be an out-of-bounds memory error into a clean, catchable error.

 ---